jacbeth/Windows-log-analysis/lab-02-phishing-powershell/notes.md

 ## Lessons Learned
-This incident highlights the importance of monitoring scripting engines such as PowerShell and correlating process execution with network activity and file creation to detect phishing-based payload delivery.
+This incident highlights the importance of monitoring scripting engines such as PowerShell and correlating process execution with network activity and file creation to effectivly detect phishing based payload delivery.